Image by Andrew Bowden

 In addition to cloud computing, Interactive Voice Response (IVR) technology means employees can clock in their work hours with a simple phone call, allowing employers to keep tabs even on remote workers.
-So for many office jobs – including call center work – it has become much more practical to do from home.
+So for many office jobs – including call centre work – it has become much more practical to do from home.

 Now it is all very well having the means to offer flexible working, but how many people actually take advantage of this?
 Statistics show that around 20% of the UK workforce work either primarily from home or work from home at least some of the time; this figure is expected to increase rapidly.
-So could waking up at ungodly hours in the morning, struggling to get on a packed train, or getting stuck in that inevitable, headache-inducing traffic jam all become a distant memory?
+So could wake up at ungodly hours in the morning, struggling to get on a packed train, or getting stuck in that inevitable, headache-inducing traffic jam all become a distant memory?

 Employees working from home will save the time they would have spent commuting to the office and will be able to work more flexibly around their home life, which may be particularly beneficial for those with young children.
 On the business side of things, forking out less money for office space and having a happier and thus more productive workforce is certainly an advantageous aspect of having remote workers.

-The Cloud and Crowds
+The Cloud And Crowds

-In my opinion, traveling to work will still be a part of most people’s working life – but maybe it will become less of an everyday necessity.
+In my opinion, travelling to work will still be a part of most people’s working life – but maybe it will become less of an everyday necessity.
 Cloud technology has not exactly ‘killed the commute’ but rather made it a slightly more comfortable experience.
-With less people making their journey to the office, commutes will become less stressful with a few more available seats on the tube and less traffic on the roads.
+With fewer people making their journey to the office, commutes will become less stressful with a few more available seats on the tube and less traffic on the roads.